-Prenuptial and Postnuptial Agreements in Texas
+Prenuptial and Postnuptial Agreement Lawyer

 Despite the laws in the state of Texas regarding the characterization of property, parties can and often do enter into agreements affecting the characterization of the property prior to marriage or even after marriage.